q-programming/tasq/README.md

 * Update `/src/main/resources/email.properties` to point to your account
 * Default app language in  `/src/main/resources/project.properties`.
 * Default app directory is also set in `project.properties`
+* All properties (including e-mail) can be changed later on by Administrator in "Manage application" view
 * Build with maven using command `mvn package`
 * Deploy on tomcat ( copy to webapp dir)
 * Create directory on server to match app dir ( default is `/usr/local/tasq` )